 Tips and suggestions

-More details about biking & cycling in Ötztal: https://www.oetztal.com/biken
+More info about biking & cycling in the Ötztal: https://www.oetztal.com/biken

 Public transport